What is Gluten Free?

 Well, this is because in order for Australian and New Zealand companies to label that product 'Gluten Free', it MUST be tested with equipment and show less than 3 parts per million of gluten.

-At The LGF Lolly Co. we only include products that are gluten free and are either:
+At The GF Lolly Co.
+I only include products that are Gluten Free* and are either:

 1. Australian and New Zealand owned products labelled Gluten Free.

-• For an Australian or New Zealand owned company to label their products as 'Gluten Free', they must test their products and the result must show fewer than 3ppm (parts per million) of gluten detected.
+- For an Australian or New Zealand manufacturer to label their products 'Gluten Free', they must test their products and the result must show fewer than 3ppm (parts per million) of gluten detected.

 2. Internationally owned products labelled Gluten Free.

-• At The GF Lolly Co., many of our products are sourced from overseas, which means the Gluten Free guidelines will not line up with Australia's and New Zealand's, as we have the world's strictest Gluten Free labelling guidelines.
+- At The GF Lolly Co., many of our products are sourced from overseas, which means the Gluten Free guidelines will not line up with Australia's, as we have the world's strictest Gluten Free labelling guidelines.

 3. Gluten Free by Ingredient.

-• *Wheat in the form of Glucose, Glucose Syrup, Dextrose, Maltose, Maltodextrin, Caramel Colour and Monosodium Glutamate are Gluten Free.
+- *Wheat in the form of Glucose, Glucose Syrup, Dextrose, Maltose, Maltodextrin, Caramel Colour and Monosodium Glutamate are Gluten Free.
 The production methods of these ingredients involve a high level of hydrolysation, which means that there is no gluten present in the final product.
-Wheat Starch can be considered gluten free if the production method can successfully remove the gluten.
-However, the manufacturer of a particular product that contains Wheat Starch MUST CONFIRM if they've tested it for gluten or not, and what the result was, in parts per million.
+Wheat Starch can be gluten free if the production method can successfully remove the gluten.
+However, this cannot be proven without testing.
 Otherwise, Wheat Starch should be avoided if not confirmed, or else the risk of gluten presence is too high, which is unsafe for Coeliac consumption.

-Email communications by myself (Owner) and the Head of Food Technology; Gordon Kerr, from this company to discuss this matter.
+Email communications by myself (Owner) and the Head of Food Technology; Gordon Kerr, from this company have discussed this numerous occasions between 2022-2025.

-We have been selling their products since September 2022, and has been hugely popular by the Coeliac Community, due to their similarities to Allen's gummy products.
-We have received no complaints from those who cannot consume gluten, which proves the accuracy of this product brand's testing!
+I have been selling their products since September 2022, and these have been hugely popular by the Coeliac Community, due to their similarities to Allen's products.

 4. Manufacturer has confirmed that they test for gluten in their products.

-• In the 'Pick n Mix' lolly section, all ingredient and testing information (if applicable) is given for each lolly in the description box.
-[Gluten Free Tested: XYZ PPM], [Gluten Free by Ingredient].
+- All ingredient and testing information (if applicable) is given for each lolly in the description box.
+[GLUTEN FREE: NIL DETECTED], [GLUTEN FREE: BY INGREDIENT].

 Australian & New Zealand Guidelines